f4ble/pyarc/README.md

         * exit - Quit this program
         * shutdown - Shutdown server
         * online - List players online
-        * restart - Restart server.
-Does so gently with saveworld and doExit
+        * restart [now/10/30/60]- Restart server (with a countdown if you want).
+Does so gently with saveworld and doExit and an update after shutdown.
         * etc
     * Add your own commands with InputHandler.registerCommand('command',callback)
         * This enables you to add more than one callback for a single command.